NVIDIA/spark-rapids/tools/README.md

 The output format can be changed using the `--output-format` option.
 Default is csv.
 The other option is text.

-The `--no-exec-cpu-percent` option can be used to include executor CPU time percent which is based on the aggregated task metrics:
-`sum(executorCPUTime)/sum(executorRunTime)`.
-It can show us roughly how much time is spent on CPU.

 Run `--help` for more information.